arminc/arminc.github.io/_posts/2012-12-10-5-reasons-sprint-planning-doesnt-go-perfectly.md

   </li>
 </ol>

 Having vague user stories is one of the worst things you can have in a sprint planning.
-These user stories don&#8217;t allow the team to focus on planning but lets them wonder about what is meant and always bring up discussion where in the end the product owner needs to explain what is needed.
+These user stories don't allow the team to focus on planning but lets them wonder about what is meant and always bring up discussion where in the end the product owner needs to explain what is needed.
 In this process a lot will be said but most of the time this information eventually gets lost and is a waste of time.
 Creating well written stories that have a summarized self explanatory title and a clear scope with explicit points of functionality explaining what is expected and what not helps avoiding these discussions.

 <ol start="4">
   <li>